building-physics/replace-refrigerant-gem/lib/measures/replace_refrigerant/Readme.md

 This ensures consistent refrigerant replacement across a model while preserving EnergyPlus compatibility.

 ## Example
 Refrigerants were replaced for two openstudio files one at climate zone 2A and another at climate zone 5A.
-The results from the simulation is shown in image below.
+The results from the simulation are shown in image below.

 <img src="example_result.png" width="500" alt="Results for SuperMarket Refrigeration Energy Consumption">

-#### SuperMarket Refrigeration Energy Consumption
+> #### SuperMarket Refrigeration Energy Consumption

 ## License
 This is a work in progress and will be distributed under the terms of the BSD-3-Clause license